Toggle: English / Spanish

 - Blood smear to determine the cause of the infection

-Death rate for untreated LBRF ranges from 10 - 70%.
-With TBRF, it is 4 -10%.
+The death rate for untreated LBRF ranges from 10 to 70%.
+With TBRF, it is 4 to 10%.
 With early treatment, the death rate is reduced.
-Persons who have developed coma, myocarditis, liver problems, or pneumonia are more likely to die.
+People with this condition who have developed a coma, heart inflammation, liver problems, or pneumonia are more likely to die.

 - Widespread bleeding

-Contact your medical provider right away if you are a returning traveler and develop a fever.
-Different possible infections need to be investigated in a timely manner.
+Contact your health care provider right away if you return from a trip and develop a fever.
+Possible infections need to be investigated in a timely manner.

-For TBRF, wearing clothing that fully cover the arms and legs when outdoors can help prevent infection.
-So can using insect repellent such as DEET on the skin and clothing.
+Wearing clothing that fully covers the arms and legs when you are outdoors can help prevent TBRF infection.
+Insect repellent such as DEET on the skin and clothing also work.
 Tick and lice control in high-risk areas is another important public health measure.